 Often, the landowner allowed them to cross in that location, creating their own risk of harm; then, they were hit by a negligent driver who did not have the time to stop for them.

 Who Pays Your Pedestrian Accident Settlement?

-As with all wrongful death claims, if you can prove a driver was negligent and caused an accident that killed a pedestrian, the insurance company must pay out the full amount of compensation.
-Again, some of this can come from their homeowner's policy, but not all of it necessarily.
+As with all wrongful death claims, the insurance company must pay full compensation if you can prove a driver was negligent and caused a collision that killed a pedestrian.
+Again, some of it can come from their homeowner's policy, but not all of it.